StephanAkkerman/crypto-forecasting-benchmark/README.md

 The code includes functionalities for data preparation, model training, hyperparameter optimization, and performance evaluation.
 We have used Ray Tune for hyperparameter optimization and have implemented custom strategies to handle GPU memory management.

-The research focuses on financial time series data, specifically cryptocurrency price data, and investigates how different periods of volatility affect the performance of forecasting models.
+The research focuses on financial time series data, specifically cryptocurrency price data, and investigates how different periods of market factors affect the performance of forecasting models.
 The results of this research can provide valuable insights for financial forecasting, risk management, and trading strategy development.

 Please refer to the individual scripts for more detailed information about the specific procedures and methodologies used.
 Contributions and suggestions for improvements are welcome.

-## Note
-This project is not yet finished and is planned to be done in October 2023.
-The following components have successfully been implemented:
-- [x] Data collection
-  - [x] Binance API
-  - [x] Data preprocessing
-- [x] Extensive data analysis
-  - [x] Autocorrelation
-  - [x] Correlation
-  - [x] Heteroskedasticity
-  - [x] Seasonality
-  - [x] Stochasticity
-  - [x] Trend
-  - [x] Volatility
-- [X] Hyperparameter optimization
-  - [x] Random Forest, XGBoost, LightGBM, Prophet, N-BEATS, RNN, LSTM, GRU, TFT, NHiTS
-  - [X] ARIMA, TBATS
-  - [X] Parameter analysis
-- [ ] Evaluation of optimal model
-  - [x] ARIMA
-  - [ ] Volatility analysis
-  - [ ] Market capitalization analysis

 ## Supported models
 - ARIMA
 - Random Forest
-- XGBoost (eXtreme Gradient Boosting)
+- XGBoost
 - LightGBM
 - Prophet
 - TBATS